Decision Tree-based Classification Models

 Interpretation of the model output

 The classification process consists of two steps: first, an existing data sample is used to train the classification model, and then, in the second step, the model is used to classify unseen objects, thereby predicting to which class the object belongs.
-As with any other prediction, in classification, the output of the model is described by the rate of error, i.e., true prediction vs. wrong prediction.
+As with any other prediction, in classification, the model output is described by the error rate, i.e., true prediction vs. wrong prediction.
 Usually, objects that belong to a given class are called – positive examples, while those that do not belong are called – negative examples.

 Depending on a particular output, several cases might be identified: